LangeMoritz/GNN_decoder/README.md

 ## Repository structure
 * `src/` contains the "source code" for the project, split into a number of modules:
-  * `GNN_Decoder.py` A class for creating a decoder object with methods for training a GNN decoder and running decoding simulations.
+  * `decoder.py` A class for creating a decoder object with methods for training a GNN decoder and running decoding simulations.
-  * `__init__.py`turns `src/` into an importable package.
   * `gnn_models.py` Contains PyTorch geometric graph neural network decoder models.
-  * `graph_representation.py` Functions for converting syndromes to graphs.
+  * `graph_representation.py` Functions for creating syndromes graphs.
+  * `utils.py` Function for reading argument files.
 ```
 ├── src
-│   ├── GNN_Decoder.py
-│   ├── __init__.py
+│   ├── decoder.py
 │   ├── gnn_models.py
 │   ├── graph_representation.py
-│   └── rotated_surface_code.py
+│   └── utils.py
 ```
 * `models/` contains trained models corresponding to fig. 3 (`circuit_level_noise/`), fig. 5 and 6 (`repetition_code/`) and fig. 7 (`perfect_stabilizers/`)
-* `results/` contains model and training history from training runs as .pt files (each run generates one file upon finishing).
-This directory should exist in your working directory.
-* `job_outputs/` contains the standard output files from runs.
-This directory should exist in your working directory.
-* `buffer_training.py` is the python script used to run training with a data buffer, replacing part of the buffer with new data after a fixed number of training iterations.
-  * `run_buffer_training.sh` is the shell run script used to start is jobs for `buffer_training.py`.
+* `run_training.sh` is the shell run script used to start is jobs for `train_nn.py`.
 * `.gitignore` lists files and directories in the git repository to be ignored in commits.
 * `requirements.txt` lists the required python packages.
 See the Getting Started section above.